-- 9. Each Department shall have a Chair Selection Committee, when required according to Clause 9.1 of this Article. - 9.1 The Dean shall call for election of Members to the Chair Selection Committee no later than the month of May of the year preceding the last year in the term of a current Chair, or when a vacancy occurs through departure of a Chair before the end of his or her term. - 9.2 The Chair Selection Committee shall consist of: - a) the Provost, or designate; - b) the Dean of the Faculty with fiscal responsibility for the Department, who shall chair the Committee but shall not vote except in the case of a tie; - c) where the Department has Members involved in the teaching and supervision of graduate students, the Dean of Graduate Studies; - d) four Tenured Members from the Department, elected by Members of the Department.
+- 9. Each Department shall have a Chair Selection Committee, when required according to Clause 9.1 of this Article. - 9.1 The Dean shall call for election of Members to the Chair Selection Committee no later than the month of May of the year preceding the last year in the term of a current Chair, or when a vacancy occurs through departure of a Chair before the end of his or her term.

+- 9.2 The Chair Selection Committee shall consist of: - a) the Provost, or designate; - b) the Dean of the Faculty with fiscal responsibility for the Department, who shall chair the Committee but shall not vote except in the case of a tie; - c) where the Department has Members involved in the teaching and supervision of graduate students, the Vice-Provost of the School of Graduate and Post-doctoral Studies or designate; - d) four Tenured Members from the Department, elected by Members of the Department.
 Where a Department has fewer than four Tenured Members, the Members of the Department shall elect two Tenured Members from the Department and two other Full-Time Members from the Department.
-If there are not enough eligible Members in the Department, the Faculty Council shall elect the remaining Tenured Full-Time Members from one or more of the other Departments within the Faculty; - e) two Tenured Members who are not from the Department, elected by the Faculty Council. - 9.3 Following the election of Members to the Chair Selection Committee, the Dean shall inform the Members in the Department of the names of the members of the Committee. - 9.4 The Chair Selection Committee shall be convened by the Dean as soon as possible after the election of the members of the Committee.
+If there are not enough eligible Members in the Department, the Faculty Council shall elect the remaining Tenured Full-Time Members from one or more of the other Departments within the Faculty.
+The four Tenured members elected by and from the Department may include the incumbent Chair if he or she has indicated prior to the Departmental election that he or she does not wish to be a candidate for a further term as Chair; - e) two Tenured Members who are not from the Department, elected by the Faculty Council. - 9.3 Following the election of Members to the Chair Selection Committee, the Dean shall inform the Members in the Department of the names of the members of the Committee. - 9.4 The Chair Selection Committee shall be convened by the Dean as soon as possible after the election of the members of the Committee.